danReynolds/Notes/3A/CS350/CV.md

 Here the parent thread must wait for done, the **state variable**, to be `1` before it makes sense to continue.
 It goes to sleep, waiting on the wait channel / condition variable queue until woken.

-The `wait()` command is responsible for releasing the lock held by the thread and putting it to sleep atomically.
+The `wait()` command is responsible for releasing the lock held by the thread and **putting it to sleep atomically**.
 When the thread wakes up, it is also the responsibility of the `wait` command to re-**acquire the lock** before resuming.

 After the child thread has signalled the parent thread that it can be woken, the parent thread is spinning, trying to acquire the lock